jorgebucaran/fisher/README.md

 ### Changing the installation path

 Fisher expands packages into your fish configuration directory, causing existing files to be overwritten!
-If you have custom files and want to keep them separate, add the following code to your fish configuration file (`~/.config/fish/config.fish`).
+If you have custom files and want to keep them separate, add the following code to your fish configuration file.

+> **Note:** Your fish configuration file is usually in `~/.config/fish/config.fish`.

 ```fish
 set -g fisher_path /path/to/another/location